Leo Berlin

 Susanne Goga

-Susanne Goga was born in 1967.
-She studied literary translation in Düsseldorf and has been translating as a freelance from English and French since 1995.
+Susanne Goga was born in 1967, studied literary translation and has been translating freelance from English and French.
+She is also a member of the German PEN.

 First published 2012